The Erie canal

 (Animated gif by Terry Pepper; used with permission)

 Today, boat owners are required to follow certain rules to "lock through".
-The official New York State Canal System web site has a page explaining How to "Lock Through" Canal System Locks.
+The official New York State Canal System web site has a page on Navigating the Canals which includes a section explaining How to "Lock Through" Canal System Locks.

 Size of the Locks